bahrus/xtal-state/README.md

 Chuck decides he would kill two birds with one stone, and brings along one of his customer's Windows 7 laptops that needs updating to Windows 10.
 He begins the upgrade at the Hollywood Burbank airport while waiting for his flight to London.

 When Chuck arrives at the gravesite of Oliphant Chuckerbutty some 12 hours later, he is disappointed to see that the place was rather neglected, with no interesting markings that might lead anywhere.
 Feeling like a total failure, Chuck sits down on the wet earth, burying his head in his hands.
 Twenty minutes go by, and then Chuck hears someone whistling a tune that sounds eerily familiar, yet new and exciting at the same time.
-The tune was clearly written by Krzysztof Penderecki, and clearly follows the mold he set with  "Threnody to the Victims of Hiroshima."
+The tune was clearly written by Krzysztof Penderecki, and obviously follows the mold he set with  "Threnody to the Victims of Hiroshima."
 But it is something Chuck has never heard before.
 Of course!
 This must be the rumored "Dies Irae", but Chuck knew Penderecky had not yet completed the work.
 Penderecky was one of the recent disappearances, who had left behind the mysterious note!

 Chuck spins around to determine the source of the melody.
 It's a young lad, the cemetary's groundkeeper.